 Social media algorithms reward high engagement and activity.
 Companies that don’t post often enough on their social media channels won’t reach a broad audience.
 If you don’t see much content on your platforms, it could be a sign your social media team isn’t focused on creating content or they don’t have enough time to focus on the content on top of everything else.

 2. Posting to the wrong social media platforms

 There are a lot of social networks where you can find different audiences and post different types of content.
 The key to a successful social media marketing presence is understanding where your target audience is most likely to be and creating the content that is most appropriate for that platform.

-For example, Instagram is a visual platform with a higher engagement by women.
-Thus, it requires a focused strategy to create visually appealing content.
-If your team isn’t on the right platform(s) or isn’t posting the right type of content, they may have a lack of expertise.
-They may also not have a clear plan of how to integrate various marketing efforts effectively.
+For example, Instagram is a visual platform with a higher engagement by women, so it requires a focused strategy to create visually appealing content.
+If your team isn’t on the right platform(s) or isn’t posting the right type of content, your team may have a lack of expertise or no clear plan of how to integrate various marketing efforts effectively.

 Social media platforms provide extensive data on consumer intentions, behaviors and preferences.
 However, if the reports you see as CMO or CEO only have surface metrics like impressions, likes and shares, it won’t show the whole picture of whether you’re getting true ROI from these efforts.
 Shallow analytics reports could be an attempt by staff to hide poor social media performance or conceal the fact that they lack true expertise in social media beyond posting content.

 4. Seeing limited engagement and poor user experiences

 Social media is a place where your brand can connect and communicate with your audience.
 It’s not just a place to talk at your audience.